 ABOUT THERAPEUTIC CART DRIVING

-The Shining Stars cart driving program offers students a challenge to try something unique and different from any other sport.
-The great thrill of mobility, combined with multiple opportunities for practicing learning provides a very special setting for students to gain progressive levels of achievement.
+The Shining Stars Therapeutic Cart Driving program offers students a challenge to try something unique and different from any other sport.
+The great thrill of mobility, combined with multiple opportunities for practicing learning, provides a very special setting for students to gain progressive levels of achievement.